lucasquin/oh-my-neovim/README.md

 </div>

-## Whats is Oh My Neovim?
+## About

-Aesthetic configuration and a beautiful UI, enhancing your Neovim to an IDE layer
+This configuration transforms Neovim into a powerful, feature-rich development environment.
+It includes popular plugins, custom keybindings, and optimizations to enhance your coding experience.

 ## Install